lzhLab/veSeg/README.md

 # veSeg
 Compensation of small data with large filters for accurate liver vessel segmentation from contrast-enhanced CT images.

+## Introduction
+Segmenting liver vessels from contrast-enhanced computed tomography images is essential for diagnosing liver diseases, planning surgeries, and delivering radiotherapy.
+Nevertheless, identifying vessels is a challenging task due to the tiny cross-sectional areas occupied by vessels, which has posed great challenges for vessel segmentation, such as limited features to be learned and difficulty in constructing high-quality as well as large-volume data.
+    We present an approach that only requires a few labeled vessels but delivers significantly improved results.
+Our model starts with vessel enhancement by fading out liver intensity and generates candidate vessels by a classifier fed with a large number of image filters.
+Afterwards, the initial segmentation is refined using Markov random fields.
+    In experiments on the well-known dataset 3D-IRCADb, the averaged Dice coefficient is lifted to 0.63, and the mean sensitivity is increased to 0.71.
+These results are significantly better than those obtained from existing machine-learning approaches and comparable to those generated from deep-learning models.
+    Sophisticated integration of large number filters is able to pinpoint effective features from liver images that are sufficient to distinguish vessels from other liver tissues under a scarcity of large-volume labeled data.
+The study can shed light on medical image segmentation, especially for those without sufficient data.

 The filters used in this study include:
 - CLAHE [1]
 - Gabor [2]